-Chemistry of the actinides.
-Nuclear reactions, induced radioactivity.
-Interaction of radiation with matter, fission systematics, interpretations arising from nuclear 290.
-Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+Nuclear reactions, fission systematics, interpretations arising from nuclear models and applications of radioactivity to chemistry.
+290. Bibliography (1) Exercise in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
 291. Research Seminar (1) Prerequisite: Consent of department chairman.